 Waterfalls & Lakes

-The trail follows Blackberry Lane to the foot of Mt Buninyong before continuing around the southern side of the crater before ascending Mt Buninyong via the Zigzag Track.
+The trail follows Blackberry Lane to the foot of Mount Buninyong before continuing around the southern side of the crater before ascending Mount Buninyong via the Zigzag Track.
 Return via the same route, turning north on reaching the crater and return to the Blackberry Lane Picnic Area.

 The summit of the mountain is 745 metres and can be reached by either road or walking track.
 Superb views of the surrounding landscape can be seen from here.

 Mount Buninyong is surrounded by a scenic reserve with an overstorey of eucalypts, a tussock ground cover and a very limited understorey.
 The remnant understorey has been interpreted in the light of both Mount Buninyong's European history and remnants from associated sites.
 Timber harvesting and an extended practice of grass fires with follow up grazing greatly reduced the shrub layer.